homanchou/xr/book/build-your-own-webvr-site.md

   await import("./room");
 };
 ```
-You'll notice that the `initRoom` function looks completely different.
-I've restructured the code to introduce a folder of systems.
-Each system will be responsible for some particular feature/aspect of our game TBD.
-Essentially it's just a way of partitioning the code so that it's easier to drill down and find the area to change or maintain later.
-These systems will be loaded by a single point `room.ts`.
-Some variables often need to be shared across systems.
-For that I've created a shared module called a `config`.
+This typescript version has a few small changes.
+I've added some type declarations here and there.
+The biggest change is that the `initRoom` function is now responsible for invoking `config` for the first time, and populating some important shared data like the socket, room_id and user_id.
+It also imports `room` which imports all the systems.
+Notice the use of dynamic imports here which use `await/async`.
+Esbuild will create chunks of javascript that are lazily loaded as needed.
+That way visits to the homepage will remain fast because they do not need to load any Babylon.js code.

-At the end you should end up with a `assets/js` folder structure like this:
+You should end up with a `assets/js` folder structure like this:

 ```
 ├── app.ts